nrfrank/bas-2022-basketball-analytics-python/README.md

 ## Acknowledgements

-[@d-flintosh](https://github.com/d-flintosh) contributed significantly to the shape and underlying methodology of this project.
+[@d-flintosh](https://github.com/d-flintosh) contributed significantly to the shape and underlying methods used by this project.